-Users who launch the Mail app on their device can choose to opt in to this privacy setting.
+Users who launch the Mail app on their device can opt-in to this privacy setting.
 Once opted in, the Mail app on their device will mask their IP address and block third parties from tracking email opens and other IP data.
 This privacy setting is per device.

 What is the impact of Mail Privacy Protection?

 The Apple Mail app will report 100% open rates on emails for contacts who have MPP enabled.
-This is because MPP opens every single email a contact receives regardless of their behavior.
+This is because MPP opens every email a contact receives regardless of their behavior.

 Since every email is automatically opened, you can no longer confidently rely on email opens as a key performance indicator (KPI).
 It also means that any action you use in your ActiveCampaign account that relies on opens tracking can be affected.

 Industry-wide and across any platform that tracks open rate, all marketers will receive a 100% open rate report on any emails for contacts using their Apple Mail app with MPP enabled.
 These are considered "false" opens.

-As was the case before the above update, if a contact using the Apple Mail app with MPP enabled clicks a link in your email, we'll track that link click, and record an open.
-The reason being, if a contact clicked a link in the email, then they also opened it.
+As was the case before the above update, if a contact using the Apple Mail app with MPP enabled clicks a link in your email, we'll track that link click and record an open.
+The reason being, that if a contact clicked a link in the email, then they also opened it.
 Learn how ActiveCampaign tracks email opens.